SebastianKunz/wolf3d/README.md

 # WOLF3D
 This project is part of the 42 Program.
+The main goal is to learn about 2D graphics in game development.

 ## Usage
 - `make` to create the executeable wolf3d